Ditectrev/DP-203/README.md

 - [x] Load methodology: Incremental Load.
 Trigger: Tumbling window.
 - [ ] Load methodology: Full Load.
 Trigger: Tumbling window.
 - [ ] Load methodology: Incremental Load.
-Trigger: Incremental Load.
+Trigger: Fixed schedule.
-- [ ] Load methodology: Full Load.
-Trigger: Tumbling window.
+- [ ] Load methodology: Load Individual files as they arrive.
+Trigger: New file.

 ### You plan to implement an Azure Data Lake Storage Gen2 container that will contain CSV files.
 The size of the files will vary based on the number of events that occur per hour.
 File sizes range from 4.KB to 5 GB.
 You need to ensure that the files stored in the container are optimized for batch processing.
 What should you do?